quimnuss/eco/eco_gdd.md

 We think predicting the consequences of trait modification is hard enough to let the player tweak the numbers directly, even if it can be artistically displayed differently.

+Later the player will have evolution points, which will let him specialize one species to gain benefit from one specific species or type of species at a loss of generalization.
+Basically the player must choose between specializing or generalizing.
+Something that also happens naturally via game mechanic by which as one species heads towards extinction it gains resistance against the main predators at a loss of resistance against the lesser predators.
+Or, on the opposite scenario, in an abundance of resources, efficiency is lost.
+These mechanics have been observed in nature.

 #### Migration

 To establish migrations the player clicks one island and it's target.
 Then chooses species, amount and